typically representing the Hubzilla Community.

 Hubzilla 4 released.

-- Re-implemented the Zot Protocol to use ActivityStreams2 content (version 6 of Zot, known as Zot6).
+- Re-implemented the Zot Protocol to use ActivityStreams2 content.1

 - Hubzilla 3 released.

-- First ever demonstration of ActivityPub posts and comments federating (NextCloud made these claims, but used ActivityStreams and not actually ActivityPub).
+- Mike Macgirvin creates the first ever demonstration of ActivityPub posts and comments federating (NextCloud made these claims, but used ActivityStreams and not actually ActivityPub).1

 - Hubzilla 2 released.